ivan-hc/Arch-Deployer/README.md

          paru -S arch-deployer-git

-NOTE: I'm not the maintainer of any AUR package, more updated versions are only available using "AM" (method 1) or wget (method 2).
+NOTE: I'm not the maintainer of any AUR script.

 # Usage
 If you have downloaded it locally (see the method 2, above):